Recipe: Honey and Caramelised Pear Tea Cake

 Preheat the oven to 180C/160C fan forced.
 Line a 9 x 21cm (base measurement) loaf pan with baking paper.

 Sift together the flour and baking powder in a bowl.
 Use electric beaters or mixer to beat the cream cheese, sugar, vanilla and remaining 100g butter in a separate large bowl until pale and creamy.
 Add the eggs, 1 at a time, beating well after each addition.
 Use a large metal spoon to gradually fold in the flour mixture and 100ml of the reserved pear liquid, in alternating batches, until mixture is smooth and combined.
 Fold through half the pear slices.
 Spoon the mixture into the prepared pan and smooth the surface.
 Top with remaining pear slices.
 Bake for 1 hour 10 minutes or until a skewer inserted into the centre of the cake comes out clean.
 Set aside to cool slightly in the pan before turning onto a wire rack to cool completely.
+There you have your pear tea cake.

 There you have it.
 Enjoy!!